George Koval: Later years

 After World War II, Koval was discharged from the Army.
 He returned to New York and CCNY, where he received his bachelor's degree in electrical engineering on February 1, 1948.
 Telling his friends he was thinking about taking a trip to Poland or Israel, Koval secured a passport for six months' travel to Europe.
 According to the Russian publication Rossiyskaya Gazeta, he might have left because American counter-intelligence agents had discovered Soviet literature about his parents after being tipped off about the leak by a Soviet defector.
 He left by sea in October 1948 and never returned to his birth country.
-In Russia, he left the Soviet military with discharge papers as an untrained rifleman and the rank of private.
+In Russia, he had left the Soviet military with discharge papers as an untrained rifleman and the rank of private.
 His foreign background and service record made him "a very suspicious character", he wrote to Kramish.
 Turned down for education and research positions, Koval turned to his old GRU contact, who secured him a job as a laboratory assistant at the Mendeleev Institute.
 Eventually, Koval managed to obtain a teaching job there; his students often laughed at his foreign pronunciations for technical terms.

 While other spies such as Julius and Ethel Rosenberg and Klaus Fuchs were caught after the war, Koval apparently went unscrutinized for years.
 Among the reasons given for his maintained cover was that inter-service politics undermined efforts to perform proper security checks on employees.
 Another possibility is that the U.S. government chose scientific ability over clear records and political sympathies.
 In the 1950s, the FBI investigated his wartime activities and interviewed his former colleagues, leaving them with the impression that he might have been a spy.
-The matter was kept confidential for sixty years as the US was afraid of the damage that would result from the exposure of Koval's activities.
+The matter was kept confidential for 60 years as the US was afraid of the damage that would result from the exposure of Koval's activities.